Senator Matt Dolan

 Your New Medicare Card!

-Ohio Medicare beneficiaries will soon receive their new Medicare Card without their Social Security number.
+Ohio Medicare beneficiaries should have received their new Medicare Card without their Social Security number.
 Why?
 To protect them from identity fraud.

 Social Security numbers are the most important numbers issued to United States citizens, permanent and temporary residents.
 This number is used for identification purposes in almost every facet of our lives and must be safeguarded against identity theft.
 By law, the Centers for Medicare and Medicaid Services (CMS) is required to replace the old numbers with new ones— called the Medicare Beneficiary Identifier (MBI).